What is ASC 606?

 - Post-transition revenue recognition plans: How will you track performance obligations and apply your new revenue calculation rules?
 How much manpower will be required to handle complex revenue scenarios, multiple revenue streams, and contract modification?
 How will you institute controls along the way?

-Deliver the right reports to internal and external stakeholders.
+Deliver the right reports to internal

 About 50% of spreadsheet models used operationally in large businesses have material defects.
 You’ll need to deliver the right reports internally and externally, to pass an audit—the crux of this entire endeavor.
 If your process is based on spreadsheets, this will be painful.
 Inefficient and error-prone, spreadsheets are notoriously difficult to audit.
 Furthermore, multiple user access easily leads to version-control problems, which degrades data quality.
 It’s not just anecdotal: the European Spreadsheet Risks Interest Group cites research stating that 50% of spreadsheet models used operationally in large businesses have material defects.

-The right technology to help
+The right technology for compliance

 A robust technology solution, e.g. a revenue recognition cloud application, can offer two key ways of reducing the amount of required manual effort: automation and flexibility across your revenue recognition processes.
 First and foremost, the right solution helps you track various revenue streams, automate allocations and calculations, and configure different rules and templates for different calculations—all while eliminating your reliance on overly complex spreadsheets.